 The CAPT.
-LES ELDRIDGE will continue her pre-lay installation surveys along the IAC routes within the lease area and the NORTHSTAR NAVIGATOR will be conducting Pre-Lay Grapnel Runs (PLGR) along the IAC routes.
+LES ELDRIDGE will conduct pre-lay installation surveys along the IAC routes within the lease area, and the NORTHSTAR NAVIGATOR will be conducting Pre-Lay Grapnel Runs (PLGR) along the IAC routes.

-Figure 6: Cable Lay Vessel CABLE ENTERPRISE, with burial tool positioned on the stern, will conduct deep water cable installation.
+Figure 6: Cable Lay Vessel MONNA LISA will conduct cable installation.

-Nearshore cable landfall and installation operations for OEC #4 and #5 will continue utilizing the Cable Lay Barge (CLB) ULISSE.
-Operations will begin with the shore landing and then proceed out to ~12-nautical miles offshore.
-She will be supported by 6-9 vessels consisting of anchor handling tugs (VOE VIKING and VOE EARL), multiple work boats for cable handling (ANNABELLE MILLER, CAPT LES ELDRIDGE, CORNISHMAN, KENROW), dive support vessel (CAPE HENRY EXPRESS), and dedicated safety vessels (WASHINGTON and MOR MARLIN).
-Up to 8 barge anchor lines are used to position the ULISSE during operations (see Figure 7) and can exceed nearly 1000 m in length.
-As a result, USCG has established a moving Safety Zone with a 1000-yard radius surrounding the ULISSE while this work is ongoing, as noted below (Figure 9).
+Nearshore cable landfall and installation operations for OEC #5 and #6 will utilize the Cable Lay Barge (CLB) ULISSE.
+Operations will begin with the shore landing and then proceed out to ~12 nautical miles offshore.
+The ULISSE will be supported by 6-9 vessels consisting of anchor handling tugs (VOE VIKING and VOE EARL), multiple work boats for cable handling (ANNABELLE MILLER, CAPT LES ELDRIDGE, CORNISHMAN, KENROW), dive support vessel (STORM DIVER), and dedicated safety vessels (WASHINGTON and MOR MARLIN).
+Up to 8 anchor lines are used to position the ULISSE during operations (see Figure 8) and can reach nearly 1000 meters in length.
+As a result, USCG has established a moving Safety Zone with a 1000-yard radius surrounding the ULISSE while this work is ongoing, as published in the Federal Register and noted below (Figure 9).